pin0804/katalon-web-agfina-girlsintech-mobile-assignment3/README.md

 ## Assignment Description

 This task is about automating the testing of a mobile application using Katalon Studio and Appium.
-The goal is to verify the core functionalities of the SOLOCOMMERCE application.
+The goal is to verify the core functionalities of the SOLOCOMMERCE application, which include:

+- **Profile Feature**: This feature is responsible for user profile management.
+Test cases will be created to ensure that users can access and modify their profile information.

+- **Help Feature**: This feature provides user assistance and support.
+Test cases will be created to validate that users can access help content and receive assistance when needed.

+- **Recent Feature**: This feature displays recent activity or items.
+Test cases will be developed to verify that recent items or activities are displayed accurately.

+There will be a total of 2 test cases for each feature, resulting in a total of 6 test cases.
+These test cases will be organized into 3 test suites, one for each feature.

 ## Installation